uwasystemhealth/Paper_Archive_CII_FMEA_Ontology/README.md

 - fmea_component_column_name = <the column name in the FMEA spreasheet that contains unique asset identifiers (i.e. FunctionalLocation)>
 - malfunction_column_name = <the column name in the FMEA spreasheet that contains a malfuction description (i.e. FailureMechanism)>

 Additionally, you will need to create a new folder in your project's directory called "output".
 This is where the populated ontology will be stored after the script has been run.
+Open the asset.owl file in [Protégé](https://protege.stanford.edu/) to see the populated ontology.
+To test the reasoning capability, add a individual in the asset.owl file called "failure_event".
+Create a new triple, "failure_event realizedIn x" where x is any malfunction in the populated ontology.
+Now, run the Hermit reasoner and ovserve which components are now of type "ObjectInFaultState"